Each semester, you are invited to attend and observe a class from a selection of courses that are made 'open' to UQ staff.

 Course overview

-An introductory course which covers fundamental mathematical concepts, useful to students in a wide range of discipline areas.
-It is the University's equivalent of Queensland high school Specialist Mathematics.
+An introductory calculus course which covers fundamental mathematical concepts, useful to students in a wide range of discipline areas.
+It is the University's equivalent of Queensland high school Mathematical Methods.

 Teaching tools and techniques